swiftdv8/bitbin/README.md

 javascript.
 You just want to build and launch the server once.
 Then just press refresh in the browser to see those changes.
 Embedding the assets with the `debug` flag allows you to do just that.
-When you are finished developing and ready for deployment, just re-invoke `go-bindata` without the `-debug` flag.
+When you are finished developing and ready for deployment, just re-invoke `bitbin` without the `-debug` flag.
 It will now embed the latest version of the assets.